Vaibhavp809/LIBSYNC-APP-/README.md

 ```

 - If you prefer not to use Git LFS, download the APK from the Releases page (recommended for end-users).

+**License**
+- This repository is licensed under the MIT License — see the `LICENSE` file for details.

 **Support**
 - If you need installation help or run into errors, open an issue on the repository.